In the Hands of Caring Professionals

 Chip was born and raised in Cincinnati, Ohio.
-After graduating from Purcell High School and attending Xavier University, Chip immediately pursed his career in the funeral industry.
+After graduating from Purcell High School and attending Xavier University, Chip immediately pursued his career in the funeral industry.
 Chip is the third generation to carry on the family-owned and operated business.
-Radel Funeral Homes was started over 140 years ago by Chip’s grandfather John J., Radel and was passed on to his father, Henry Radel.
-After Henry’s death Chip followed in his fathers’ footsteps and became a licensed funeral director in Ohio and Kentucky.
-He is a state board-certified master funeral director, a board member of Citizens Bank of Northern Kentucky and serves on their loan and trust committees.
-He is a member of Cincinnati Citizens Police Association, National Funeral Directors Association, Cremation Association of North America and the Kentucky Funeral Directors Association, and past board member of the Boys and Girls Club of Cincinnati.
-Chip has two children, Katie and Fares J. Radel, Jr. Chip’s hobbies include fishing, collecting antiques and woodworking.
+Radel Funeral Homes was started over 140 years ago by Chip’s grandfather John J. Radel and was passed on to his father, Henry Radel.
+After Henry’s death, Chip followed in his father’s footsteps and became a licensed funeral director in Ohio and Kentucky.
+He is a state board-certified master funeral director, a board member of Citizens Bank of Northern Kentucky, and serves on their loan and trust committees.
+He is a member of the Cincinnati Citizens Police Association, the National Funeral Directors Association, the Cremation Association of North America and the Kentucky Funeral Directors Association, and a past board member of the Boys and Girls Club of Cincinnati.
+Chip has two children, Katie and Fares J. Radel, Jr. Chip’s hobbies include fishing, collecting antiques, and woodworking.

 MARGARET A. “MICKEY” RADEL

-Retired Cincinnati Police Detective on CPD for 30 years, Jim began his career as a police cadet following graduation from Oak Hills High School in 1968.
+Retired Cincinnati Police Detective on CPD for 30 years, Jim began his career as a police cadet following his graduation from Oak Hills High School in 1968.
 The Police Cadet Program allowed him to attend the University of Cincinnati and receive a degree in police science.
 Jim was appointed a police officer for Cincinnati in 1971, then promoted to police specialist in 1983.
-In 1972 Jim married his wife, Connie, and together they have three grown children and four grandchildren.
+In 1972, Jim married his wife, Connie, and together they have three grown children and four grandchildren.
 Jim worked for the Hamilton County Coroner’s Office part-time alongside eight other police officers from 1984 to 1998.
-In 1998 he was offered and accepted a full-time investigators position and retired from CPD.
+In 1998, he was offered and accepted a full-time investigators position and retired from CPD.
 He worked in this capacity from 1998 to 2005.
 Jim began working for Chip and Mickey Radel in September of 2017 and still enjoys his duties here.
-The position is multi-faceted and includes many duties.
-It is very rewarding and he enjoys being able to assist families at a most difficult time in their lives.
+The position is multi-faceted, including many duties.
+It is very rewarding, and he enjoys being able to assist families at one of the most difficult times in their lives.

 GRIEF THERAPY DOG